 By March 6, 2018 the company had sold out of their first commercially available model, a limited edition, 50-run of their Kalk and in June of the same year the first bike was delivered to the first customer, Fredrik Moberg.

 Limited edition Kalks continue to be delivered to customers around the globe, and a pre-order of the production model can be secured with a deposit of roughly £895.
 The bike costs around £11,600 in total.
+Delivery of the Production Series Kalk will begin on 1 January 2019, with free shipping being offered world wide.

 Charging a Cake Kalk battery